-In UP we recognise that we are not fault free and that we must take ownership and do our part towards facilitating the journey towards a more sustainable society.
-In doing so we believe that committing ourselves towards producing palm oil sustainably is the best and only way forward.
-In this context it is important that all stakeholders support multistakeholder certification standards like the RSPO, or other credible initiatives, in order to make sustainable palm oil the aspiration if not the ultimate goal.
-This above all else should be our shared objective within the industry, be this in South East Asia, Africa or Latin America in order to make a positive difference.
+Producing more with less is a key aspect within the realm of sustainability as we confront a future marked by increasing populations resource scarcity.
+In UP, we strive to take ownership and believe in the importance of all stakeholders supporting certification standards like the RSPO, or other credible initiatives, to make sustainable palm oil the aspiration if not the ultimategoal.
+This above all else should be our shared objective within the industry, be this in Southeast Asia, Africa, or Latin America to make a positive difference and achieve a more sustainable future for generations.